 AIMIA didn’t just use geo-targeting in this email campaign.
 The campaign also created contextually relevant content based on the weather.
 Recipients were shown different offers based on the weather forecast – if it was sunny, they saw outdoor offers.
 If it was raining, they saw offers for restaurants or other indoor venues.

 With geo-targeting, AIMIA turned email marketing into a dynamic tool for customers to use throughout the day.
 This led to a significant uptick in engagement.
-And that kind of engagement can build loyalty and, ultimately, lead to higher conversions and a better customer experience.
+And that kind of engagement can build loyalty and, ultimately, lead to higher conversions and a better customer experience in your emails and beyond.

 Want to learn everything there is to know about contextual marketing?Download our eBook, “Everything You Ever Wanted to Know About Contextual Marketing.”